Building APIs: lessons learned the hard way

 To keep improving our API whilst supporting existing integrations we:

-- Version all breaking changes and continue to support historic versions.
-By only ever introducing backwards-incompatible changes behind a new API version, we avoid breaking existing integrations.
+Version all breaking changes and continue to support historic versions.
+By only ever introducing backwards-incompatible changes behind a new, we avoid breaking existing integrations.
 As we keep track of the API version that each customer uses, we can explain exactly what changes they'll need to make to take advantage of improvements we've made.

 Stop thinking like a startup